isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2022-07-04-post-LSB Notice: Written Examination for Cadastral Law to be held on 10 October 2022 (Monday).md

 **Deadline for submission**<br>
 5. All completed applications and fees through the online application form must reach us by the closing date of **5 August 2022**<br>

-6. If you have questions pertaining to this Notice, please contact Ms Ng Mitsy at <mitsy_ng@sla.gov.sg>
+6. If you have questions pertaining to this Notice, please contact Ms Ng Mitsy at <mitsy_ng@sla.gov.sg><br>

 Regards<br>
 Derick Tan<br>